rapido-labs/silent-assassin/README.md

 ```
 ## Contribution
 If you find any issues in using this project, you can raise issues.This project is [Apache 2.0 licensed](https://github.com/roppenlabs/silent-assassin/tree/AddingDocs/LICENSE) and accept contributions via GitHub pull requests.
-You can contribute to this project by raising issues and